datanav/docs/hub/documentation/data-synchronization/connectors/contract-connectors.rst

 Setting ``datatypes.<datatype>.sync_frequency`` to ``"slow"`` on a given datatype in the manifest will set the pump of the collect pipe to run only once per day at midnight.

+Setting ``datatypes.<datatype>.webhook`` to ``true`` on a given datatype in the manifest signals that the datatype supports webhooks, and the collect pipe will be set to run on a slower schedule (default is once per hour).